 We have a number of policies and procedures in place that contribute to our safeguarding commitment, including our Child Protection Policy which can be viewed in the Policies section of our website.

 The Designated Safeguarding Lead personnel for Morley Victoria Primary School are:

 Mrs D Smith and Mr K Precious (Assistant Headteachers)

-Miss J Northfield (Learning Mentor)
+Miss J Northfield (Attendance and Safeguarding Lead)

 All adults who work in school have a responsibility to read and understand the key safeguarding documents and policies and to act within accordance of the policy at all times.
 This expectation is explained in the Staff Handbook and in the visitors' ‘Welcome’ leaflet.
 (Available at the school office)